 This subsection uses basic but substantial category theory to define notions and prove their properties.
-We provide some background pointers in A.2, but the reader not wanting to be bothered by category theory may want to regard the following Prop.
+We provide some background pointers in §A.2, but the reader not to be bothered by category theory may want to regard the following Prop.
 2.25 and Prop.
-2.30 as black boxes and move on to S3.
+2.30 as black boxes and move on to §3.

-Asymptotic Quantum Observables
+Quantum Observables vs Symmetries